-Our other businesses, described below, consist of product and service offerings of Secureworks, Virtustream, and Boomi, each of which is majority-owned by Dell Technologies.
+Our other businesses, described below, consist of products and services offerings of Secureworks, Virtustream, and Boomi, each of which is majorityowned by Dell Technologies.
 These businesses are not classified as reportable segments, either individually or collectively, as the results of the businesses are not material to our overall results and the businesses do not meet the criteria for reportable segments.

 - Secureworks (NASDAQ: SCWX) is a leading global provider of intelligence-driven information security solutions singularly focused on protecting its clients from cyber attacks.
 The solutions offered by Secureworks enable organizations of varying size and complexity to fortify their cyber defenses to prevent security breaches, detect malicious activity in near real time, prioritize and respond rapidly to security incidents, and predict emerging threats. - Virtustream offers cloud software and infrastructure-as-a-service solutions that enable customers to migrate, run, and manage mission-critical applications in cloud-based IT environments. - Boomi specializes in cloud-based integration, connecting information between existing on-premise and cloud-based applications to ensure that business processes are optimized, data is accurate and workflow is reliable.
-In May, 2021, we announced our entry into a definitive agreement with Francisco Partners and TPG Capital to sell Boomi and certain related assets from the Company in a cash transaction valued at \$4 billion, subject to certain closing adjustments.
-The transaction is expected to close by the end of calendar 2021, subject to customary closing conditions.
+In May 2021, we announced our entry into a definitive agreement with Francisco Partners and TPG Capital to sell Boomi and certain related assets from the Company in a cash transaction valued at \$4 billion, subject to certain closing adjustments.
+The transaction is expected to close in the third quarter of Fiscal 2022, subject to customary closing conditions.
+See Note 1 of the Notes to the Condensed Consolidated Financial Statements included in this report for more information about this transaction.